 The Difference Vinyl Makes

 Both all-purpose joint compound and topping compound are drying compounds, which means they harden when all the water they contain evaporates.
-The ingredients in all-purpose mud include limestone, gypsum, mica, talc for lubrication and clay for adhesion.
+The ingredients in all-purpose mud include limestone, gypsum, mica, talc (for lubrication) and clay (for adhesion).
 Topping compound contains many of the same ingredients, but instead of clay, it has a small amount of vinyl acetate.
 The omission of clay makes topping compound unsuitable for taping joints, but the addition of vinyl makes it easier to spread, level and sand.
 Add the fact that topping compound can weigh up to 35 percent less than all-purpose joint compound, and it's easy to see why pros prefer it for finishing.

 Dry or Premixed

-Both all-purpose mud and topping compound come in premixed and powdered form.
+Both all-purpose mud and topping compound come in premixed and powdered forms.
 When you use them properly, both types give the same final results.
 Although premixed mud is easier to use for novices, pros prefer powders because they can be safely stored.
 When you store premixed products, they tend to harden in the container after a month or two, and bits of hardened material create headaches when taping and finishing.
 Pros also like to mix their own mud to get just the right consistency.
 You can add water to a premixed compound to thin it, but the process is easier and more accurate when you start with a powder.
 These considerations aren't necessarily important for DIYers working on small projects, most of whom probably prefer the ease of use of premixed products.

 It's always a good idea to keep a small amount of all-purpose and topping joint compound in your paint closet for small repairs.
 If you do this, they should both be the powdered variety.
 Be sure to keep the bags closed to keep moisture out.